ruzcorp-test/ruzcorp-test.github-io/en/index.md

 - [Moscow Institute of Physics and Technology (MIPT)](http://mipt.ru/)
 - [Saint Petersburg State University (St. Petersburg State University)](http://spbu.ru/)

 Dozens of people work on the corpus.
 But we still have a huge number of unresolved tasks, for which there are not enough active and courageous participants.
-Therefore, if you are interested in our project, be sure to look at our [vacancies] (https://ruzhcorp.github.io/pages/vacancy/)!
+Therefore, if you are interested in our project, be sure to look at our [vacancies](https://ruzhcorp.github.io/pages/vacancy/)!